Matthew A. SchwartzPartner

 - Member, Federal Bar Council, Second Circuit Courts Committee

-- Obtained dismissal with prejudice of a putative securities class action brought against UBS and former members of its board and senior management concerning allegations about UBS’s mortgage-related and auction rate securities losses and its DOJ and SEC settlements relating to UBS’s U.S. cross-border tax issues.
+- Represented UBS and former officers and directors in obtaining the dismissal of putative securities class action concerning allegations about UBS’s mortgage-related and auction rate securities losses and its DOJ and SEC settlements relating to UBS’s U.S. cross-border tax issues.
 Plaintiffs sought damages amounting to almost all of UBS’s market capitalization decline of nearly $115 billion during the financial crisis.
 Previously, Mr. Schwartz obtained the dismissal of all claims brought by all UBS shareholders who purchased shares on foreign exchanges, eliminating more than 85% of the theoretical damages.
 These decisions were upheld on appeal.

-- Obtained dismissal of a putative securities fraud class action brought against Cablevision and current and former executive officers concerning statements about the causes of Cablevision’s decline in net video subscribers in certain quarters.
+- Represented Cablevision and current and former executive officers in obtaining the dismissal of a putative securities fraud class action concerning statements about the causes of Cablevision’s decline in net video subscribers in certain quarters.

 - Secured dismissals of lawsuits in New York and Florida brought against UBS by purchasers of CDOs.

-- Provides ongoing advice to The Clearing House Association LLC on domestic regulatory issues.
+- Provides ongoing regulatory advice to The Clearing House Association LLC on domestic regulatory issues.

 - Represents a financial institution in an investigation by the Office of Foreign Assets Control.